Fire Risk Assessment Network Blog

 CO2 Fire Extinguishers

-A CO2 Fire Extinguisher is the extinguisher of choice for electrical fires.
-It also works on flammable liquid (Class B) fires and is often paired with a foam extinguisher.
-Contents1 Where Can a CO2 Fire Extinguisher Be Used?2 Where Can a CO2 Fire Extinguisher Not Be Used?3 How Do You Identify a CO2 Fire Extinguisher?4 Read more »
+A CO2 fire extinguisher is commonly used for fires involving live electrical equipment and flammable liquids (Class B).
+It is widely specified for electrical risks because it does not conduct electricity and leaves no residue.
+Contents1 Where Can a CO2 Fire Extinguisher Be Used?2 Where Can a CO2 Fire Extinguisher Not Be Used?3 How Do Read more »

 Dry Powder Fire Extinguishers

-A dry powder fire extinguisher is an extremely versatile extinguisher choice since it can be used on almost all fire types.
+A dry powder fire extinguisher is an extremely versatile extinguisher choice since it can be used on a wide range of fire types.
 That being said, it is not recommended to use a dry powder fire extinguisher in an enclosed space.
-These fire extinguishers fall into one of the following types: Standard dry powder fire extinguishers Specialist Read more »
+These fire extinguishers fall into one of the following types: Standard dry powder fire Read more »

 ASET vs RSET